haroonalhadisk/video-transcriber-app/Readme.md

 - **AI-Powered Summaries**: Processes transcriptions with Groq API to create clear, jargon-free summaries and titles
 - **Robust Error Handling**: Gracefully handles empty transcripts and API errors during batch processing
 - **User-Friendly Interface**: Simple GUI for selecting and transcribing videos
+- **Web Interface**: Run the application in a web browser using Gradio, perfect for cloud notebooks and headless servers
 - **Multiple Model Options**: Choose from tiny, base, small, medium, or large models to balance speed and accuracy
 - **Multilingual Support**: Works with 99 languages with automatic language detection
 - **Timestamp Generation**: Option to include timestamps in the transcription